isel-leic-pc/s2122v-li43d-li41n/leic41n/outline.md

   * Purpose and motivation
   * Lampson and Redell semantics
 * Demo: `Latch` with support for timeout and cancelation
-* Exercises: `CountDownLatch`; `Future`
+* Exercises: `CountDownLatch`

 For reference:
   * Lecture video (in Portuguese) _(coming soon)_

 ### 31/03/2022 - Threading on the JVM: monitors (Script)
 * Building custom synchronizers using Lampson and Redell monitors, continued
+* Exercises: `Future`
 * Demo: `UnboundedBuffer`
   1. Always signal all waiting threads
   2. Optimizing by only signalling if there are waiting threads
-  3. Optimizing further by only signalling one waiting thread
+  3. Optimizing further by only signalling one thread
-* The problem of simultaneous cancelation and sinalization
-* Demo: Forcing the occurrence with a small test
-* Demo: Fixing the `UnboundedBuffer` implementation
-  1. By delaying the cancellation
-  2. By regenerating the sinalization if required
 * Exercise: Add `putAll` to `UnboundedBuffer`
+  * What is the best we can do?
+* Exercise: Implementation of Android's `HandlerThread`
 * Exercise: `BoundedBuffer`